eben-arkoh-amoah/Frontend-mentor-calculator-app/README.md

 This is a  calculator application project I was assigned to build as part of my software devepment training prgram to challenge and give <br> me a hand-on practice on the theories I have learnt in javascript during the javascript phase of the training.

 ## How the application works
-The application has two main sections.<br> The first section allows the user to switch between colour themes .
+The application has two main interactive sections.<br> The first section allows the user to switch between colour themes .
 It has numbers 1 , 2 and 3 where each one of them corresponds to a color theme.
 These numbers serve as the button for switching between different color themes.<br>
 The second section consists of a screen which displays value(s) to a user and a keyboard with input keys where a user may do his computations.
 ## Tasks